devops-kung-fu/bomber/README.md

 Thank you to [Sonatype](https://sonatype.com) for providing a wicked tool like the [Sonatype OSS Index](https://ossindex.sonatype.org).

-Many thanks to our friends and fellow ```bomber``` contributors at [Snyk](https://snyk.io) for creating a provider, and coding up processing an SBOM from STDIN.
+Many thanks to our friends and fellow ```bomber``` contributors at [Snyk](https://snyk.io) for creating a provider, and coding up processing a SBOM from STDIN.
 You guys rock.

 EPSS description comes from the team at [Nucleus](https://nucleussec.com/blog/what-is-epss/).
 Thank you!